It’s actually relatively easy to register a new business in Virginia.

 As one extra step, you should also check name distinguishability with the Virginia SCC.

-Keep in mind that a name deemed ‘distinguishable’ does not make it an acceptable name for business.
+Keep in mind that a name that is merely ‘distinguishable’ does not make it an acceptable name for business.

 Your business name also cannot be misleading or fraudulent in representing your business practices.